m-zigmond/m-zigmond/README.md

 <h1>Hi, I'm Matt Zigmond 👋</h1>
 <p>I'm working on breaking into data analytics.
 Below are a couple of portfolio projects I've built — each one lives in its own repo with a full write-up.</p>

 <h2>Projects</h2>

+<h3><a href="https://github.com/m-zigmond/sql-data-clean">SQL Data Cleaning Project</a></h3>
+<p>MySQL only.
+Took a deliberately messy two-table dataset (customers + orders) and worked through profiling, standardizing, and validating it end to end — mixed date formats, inconsistent casing, duplicate rows, and a broken foreign key relationship.
+The interesting part was some of what looked like bad source data turned out to actually be caused by MySQL Workbench's import wizard silently dropping rows it couldn't auto-type — traced it down, quantified how much of the "orphan" data was a real data issue vs. an import artifact, and documented the split instead of reporting one misleading number.</p>
+<p><em>Tools: MySQL Workbench</em></p>

 <h3><a href="https://github.com/m-zigmond/superstore-analysis">Superstore Sales Analysis</a></h3>
 <p>SQL (MySQL) + Tableau.
 Cleaned and queried retail sales data, then built a dashboard in Tableau Public to dig into what's actually driving performance across regions and product categories.</p>